Table of Contents

 While early studies on red light therapy show that it helps to promote better sleep, the question of how this occurs is one that scientists are only starting to address.

 A group of researchers, led by research scientist Dr. Ronnie Yeager, published an important paper outlining their scientific hypothesis for how red light therapy improves sleep.
 This hypothesis hinges on the hormone melatonin.
 Melatonin plays a crucial role in regulating the circadian rhythm and encouraging sleep.
-Blue light has been shown to suppress melatonin levels, which is the primary reason that blue light encourages wakefulness.
+Blue light has been shown to suppress melatonin levels, which is the primary reason blue light encourages wakefulness.

 The researchers provided insights into how red light therapy could interact with cells, increasing melatonin levels.
 They also elucidated potential mechanisms explaining how the interaction of red light wavelengths of light interacting with melatonin could also explain some of the other health benefits of red light that had previously not been well understood.